Takashiidobe/notes/src/business/interviewee-questions.md

 Here, you can demonstrate research or awareness about the role (and they will correct you if you have it wrong), and also learn more about the team and opportunity.
 Team Dynamics

-## Can you tell me what the team is like?
+## Can You Tell Me what the Team is Like?

 ### Who to Ask:
 Cross-Functional